Eddio0141/UniTAS/README.md

 - The tool is still in a very early stage
 - It only does very basic stuff, mainly that being running a TAS consistently
 - It still has no GUI for control
-- The only code right now is in UniTASPlugin which is a [BepInEx](https://docs.bepinex.dev/master/) plugin, and only tested with the game "It Steals" latest version
+- The only code right now is in Plugin which is a [BepInEx](https://docs.bepinex.dev/master/) plugin, and only tested with the game "It Steals" latest version
 - Has many testing code that won't work on other pcs such as:
   - Building the UniTASPlugin plugin would try copy the dll to `C:\Program Files (x86)\Steam\steamapps\common\It Steals\BepInEx\plugins`
   - Relies on dependency for `UnityEngine.UI.dll` for testing from path `Program Files (x86)\Steam\steamapps\common\It Steals\It Steals_Data\Managed\UnityEngine.UI.dll`
   - Plugin runs only with netstandard2.1
   - Plugin was never tested in 32 bits
 - Pressing "K" would run a test TAS from path `C:\Program Files (x86)\Steam\steamapps\common\It Steals\test.uti`
-- Currently no way of supporting other unity versions or a convenient tool that installs this TAS tool to some unity game
+- Currently no convenient tool that installs this TAS tool to some unity game
 - Only tested in windows

 # TAS tool features